Disaster Recovery System Testing

 While corruption with disk backup is far more infrequent, it has drawbacks that should be mentioned.
 Organizations are still limited by how much data they can retain for a long time.
 Disks may be added, but this approach still only allows for backup and recovery, not full DR testing.

 Human error and flaws in the execution of backups occur frequently, especially in tape environments.
 If backups are set up correctly, tapes will be “locked” for a specific amount of time, preventing overriding of data.
 But if the backup was set up improperly and the tape was somehow not locked, data on that tape will be overridden.

 Clearly, even a tiny change to your IT system increases the odds that something might go wrong later on.
 And if you wouldn’t feel comfortable erasing your hard disk right now and restoring it from your backups, it’s time to commit to a new weekly routine and adopt the “Always Be Testing” approach.

 By Larry Lang, Chief Executive Officer

-Larry Lang brings more than twenty years of global business-building experience to Quorum, which offers appliance and hybrid cloud solutions for one-click backup, recovery and continuity.
+Larry brings more than twenty years of global business-building experience to Quorum, which offers appliance and hybrid cloud solutions for one-click backup, recovery and continuity.
 His innovative views on business demands for rapid assured disaster recovery have been shared through industry forums like the International Legal Technology Association and the World Conference on Disaster Management and quoted in publications like the Wall Street Journal and Forbes.
 He has led Quorum through substantial revenue growth and several rounds of financing.